vpz4/DBDM/README.md

 **An open-source toolkit for data bias detection and mitigation**

 ## Description
 This repository hosts a Python-based toolkit which has been designed for the detection and mitigation of (pre-training) data bias in various tabular datasets.
 It is useful for analyzing facets (e.g., Gender) and outcomes (e.g., disease status or test scores).
-The toolkit provides state of the art metrics to provvide a holistic view on the occurence of pre-training data bias, including Class Imbalance, Difference in Proportions of Labels, Demographic Disparity, Conditional Demographic Disparity, and various statistical metrics for estimating divergences, such as, Kullback-Leibler, Jensen-Shannon, and Kolmogorov-Smirnov.
+The toolkit utilizes state of the art metrics to provide a holistic view on the detection of pre-training data bias, including Class Imbalance, Difference in Proportions of Labels, Demographic Disparity, Conditional Demographic Disparity, and various statistical metrics for estimating divergences, such as, Kullback-Leibler, Jensen-Shannon, and Kolmogorov-Smirnov.

 ## Requirements
 - **Python Version:** Ensure Python 3.9 is installed.